 Any organization with strategic responsibility should have access to high-quality foresight.
 City governments should anticipate infrastructure shifts.
 NGOs should prepare for policy changes.
 Associations should guide members with timely intelligence.
 Outdated playbooks should not force developing economies to plan blindly.

-Our goal is simple: fewer blind strategic bets, and broader participation in shaping what comes next.
+Our goal is simple: fewer blind strategic bets, broader participation in shaping what comes next, and a world in which the benefits of generative intelligence are not reserved for a narrow institutional class.